Azure/aks-engine-azurestack/docs/topics/rotate-certs.md

 ```

 If the front-proxy certificates expired and the cluster was updated to AKS Engine v0.65.0 or greater,
-then execute `aks-engine rotate-certs` to renew them.
+then execute `aks-engine-azurestack rotate-certs` to renew them.

 If the cluster was **not** updated to AKS Engine v0.65.0 or greater,
 then a set of manual steps are required: